 2. Make a plan

 An outline gives you a framework for building your project, especially if it involves multiple people or a long time span.
-Make a list of elements you want to include—you can use the worksheet on the opposite page (or the downloadable version).Don’t worry about organizing the list yet.
+Make a list of elements you want to include—you can use the worksheet below.Don’t worry about organizing the list yet.
 Here’s an example for my maternal family history opus:

 - a family tree of Mom’s family